SriVyshnaviP/3TierArchitectureApp/README.md

 # Welcome  👋

-**Discover the power of 3-Tier Architecture!**
+**3-Tier Architecture!**
-A 3-Tier Architecture app separates the presentation, application, and database layers, enhancing scalability, manageability, and security.
+ 3-Tier Architecture app separates the presentation, application, and database layers, enhancing scalability, manageability, and security.
 This project showcases a robust AWS implementation of the architecture.

 ---